ljdursi/computecanadian/discussion-paper/06_principles_to_operations.md

 **Proposal: The central office should be responsible for nation-wide needs assessments and researcher satisfaction.**

-The central office must be the convenor of the “birds-eye view” of the Canadian research community, working closely with national funding agencies, national scholarly communities, and other research service providers who can identify gaps in the research ecosystem, or underserved communities.
+The central office must be the convener of the “birds-eye view” of the Canadian research community, working closely with federal funding agencies, national scholarly communities, and other research service providers who can identify gaps in the research ecosystem, or underserved communities.
 In that role, the central office should be